The-Marcy-Lab-School-Assignments/swe-sr-6-1-kurasmagnolia/README.md

 ### Response 3

+An Abstract Data Type (ADT) is like a blueprint for a data structure—it tells you what you can do with the data but not how it's actually done behind the scenes.
+It’s all about focusing on the operations rather than the specific implementation.

+Learning about ADTs is super useful because they help you think through algorithms, show up in real-world applications (like databases and networking), and let you focus on solving problems without getting stuck on the details.
+Some common ADTs you might run into are stacks, queues, and graphs, which are essential in programming and software development.

 ## Prompt 4

 A few classic problems involving a stack are the `isBalanced` and `isPalindrome` functions.
 Choose one of these functions and provide a solution to it along with a brief lesson explaining how it works.

 ### Response 4